Fliplet/fliplet-cli/docs/REST-API/fliplet-notifications.md

 #### `GET v1/apps/:id/subscriptions`

 <p class="warning"><strong>Note:</strong> for security reasons this endpoint can only be used by Studio users.
-App tokens are not allowed to read the list of subscriptions for an app.</p>
+API tokens are not allowed to read the list of subscriptions for an app.</p>

 Sample cURL request: